NicholasMoser/Naruto-GNT-Modding/README.md

 ## Introduction

-This repository is dedicated to investigating and modding the Naruto GNT games (known as Clash of Ninja in the United States) for the Nintendo Gamecube and Wii.
-Most of the information you'll find here is for GNT4 and GNT Special, however much of the information has been generalized to be appropriate to any of the games.
-Before you begin, I would highly suggest visiting the Naruto GNT4 subreddit: https://www.reddit.com/r/GNT4/
+This repository is dedicated to investigating and modding the Naruto GNT games, also known as Clash of Ninja in the United States.
+Before you begin, I would highly suggest visiting the [Naruto GNT4 Subreddit](https://www.reddit.com/r/GNT4/).

 Here you'll find a community of both modders and players interested in the game.
 The Discord channel in particular is good for connecting with people interested in modding the game.
-You can also download the most up to date Naruto GNT4 balance patch.
-Most of the information you'll find on this repository was discovered and written about by the various members of the Discord, so thanks to them for this :)
+Most of the information you'll find on this repository was discovered and written about by the various members of the Discord.

 ## Basics